green-lad/config/README.md

 - Fix xdg-desktop-portal-termfilechooser.service and mbsync.service not starting on switch
 - Use mbsync data for polybar instead of python script
-- Fix termfilechooser sporadically not working (for example when using file input in firefox)
+- Fix termfilechooser sporadically not working (for example when using file input in firefox) A first look shows that after home-manager switch it seems to be working again, it seems like a (system) service is not running